murchie85/springboot_logapp/README.md

-# Deliverable 1: Setup and create a "Hello, World!"
-Spring Boot application
+<h1 id="deliverable-1">Deliverable 1: Setup and create a "Hello, World!"
+Spring Boot application</h1>

 As your teacher, I recommend you to learn and complete the following tasks for this deliverable: